-The1927 Model T was taken back to Labrador this past November, but it wasn’t until the new year that it was taken for its first test drive.
+The1927 Model T was taken back to Labrador, but it wasn’t until later that it was taken for its first test drive.

 “We figured it should work but we didn’t know for sure if it would,” Brake told the CBC.